-Lynn Findley has deep roots in Eastern Oregon.
+Senator Lynn Findley has deep roots in Eastern Oregon.
 He grew up on a small farm in Malheur County, where his family has lived for three generations.
-Lynn has been married to his wife, Shelley, for 44 years.
-They have two daughters and one grandson.
-Lynn visits his grandson in Idaho each weekend during the fall to cheer him on during youth football games.
-Lynn enjoys participating in the many outdoor activities that eastern and rural Oregon has to offer, such as hunting and fishing.
+Lynn has been married to his wife, Shelley, for 48 years.

-Lynn has the work ethic and values rural communities need as they fight to retain jobs and attract new economic development opportunities.
-He worked for Fire and Aviation Management within the Bureau of Land Management for 32 years, giving him extensive program management and budgeting experience developing local, regional and national budgets with BLM.
+Prior to his tenure in the legislature, Lynn worked for Fire and Aviation Management within the Bureau of Land Management (BLM) for 32 years, giving him extensive program management and budgeting experience developing local, regional, and national budgets with BLM.

 He most recently served as the City Manager of Vale, Oregon for five years.
 During that time, he was able to secure funding for an $8.5 million water system upgrade to the municipal system, which brought the city water into compliance with safe drinking water standards.
 He has also served on the Malheur County Planning Commission, Lakeview City Planning Commission, Malheur County Rural Lands Committee, Southeast Area Commission on Transportation, and the Malheur County Economic Development Board.